Better to have one alcoholic drink every day or many at one time infrequently?

 Dear Triple Shot,

 To drink a little or a lot (and when), that is your question.
 Before delving into the details of healthy vs. unhealthy alcohol consumption, it may be wise to consider the psychological aspects of alcohol use.
 Alcohol can be a pleasant, life-enhancing libation; it can also be a misused, problematic substance.
 The amount of alcohol that is "unhealthy" may depend as much on the role it plays in your life as it does on physiological effects of alcohol or definitions of alcohol dependence.
 Have you thought about why you choose to drink alcohol?
 Do you use it to have a good time?
+To relax at the end of the day?
 Do you find it necessary to drink to be comfortable in certain situations?
+Do you find yourself not wanting to drink, but drinking anyway?
 Are you experiencing pressure to consume alcohol?

 As for which drinking behavior is safer, many health care providers would agree that one daily drink falls on the healthier side of the spectrum, while multiple drinks, even irregularly, is headed toward less healthy and certainly more risky behavior.
 Higher-risk drinking can be defined as having five or more drinks in one sitting for men or four or more for women (on average, women are smaller than men and reach a higher blood alcohol content more quickly, hence the differing standard).
 However, moderate drinking may not pose a health problem — in fact, some studies have found health benefits in having one drink daily (wine is the most common drink studied), though not all types of alcoholic beverages provide these benefits.
 Remember, a standard drink is one 12 ounce beer, one 5 ounce glass of wine, or one 1.5 ounce shot of 80 proof distilled spirits.